tuckbick/iOS-UI-Patterns/README.md

 iOS-UI-Patterns
 ===============

 A collection of useful iOS UI Patterns.
-Bear in mind that these are crude renditions and hopefully I get the point across.
+Bear in mind that these are crude renditions and hopefully you get the idea.

 ## Window Panes ##